mikesteele/react-game-hooks/README.md

 This would allow a collison + keypress listener.
 Think Pokemon Blue: the user walks up to the PC (a collison) and hits the A button to open the PC.

+### Adding "off" for Collisons

+Similar to the `off` parameter for positions, collisons should be able to be turned off if in certain game state.
+Similar to the example above, hitting the A button should open the PC, but only if the PC isn't already open.